 We know that many schools are teaching Japanese or doing other projects about Japan, and we want to hear more about it.

-This contest is open to any UK primary or secondary school that is teaching Japanese or doing any kind of project related to Japan.
+This contest is open to any UK school that is teaching Japanese or doing any kind of project related to Japan.
 Your school does not need to be teaching Japanese to enter the contest.